Paul Hendy

 Paul Clifford Hendy (born 22 July 1966) is a British script-writer, novelist, director, producer and filmmaker.
-In his early career, he was a TV presenter hosting the BAFTA nominated Dear Mr Barker (BBC), Don’t Try This at Home (ITV), The Disney Club (ITV), and the final series of Wheel of Fortune (ITV).
+In his early career, he was a TV presenter hosting the BAFTA nominated Dear Mr Barker (BBC), Don’t Try This at Home (ITV), The Disney Club (ITV), and Wheel of Fortune (ITV).
 He was a regular reporter on ITV’s This Morning and hosted Stash the Cash.

-In 2017 Hendy wrote, produced and directed a short film The Last Laugh which sees three legendary British comedians in a dressing room discussing the secret of comedy and what it means to be funny.
-In 2018 Hendy produced and directed Mr Sunshine (written by Tim Whitnall), a short film on the life of Eric Morecambe.

-In 2004, Hendy wrote the novel Diary of a C-List Celeb, a fictionalised account of his experiences in television and the entertainment industry.
-The novel was published by Bantam (Penguin Random House).
-In 2005, the screen rights for Diary of a C-List Celeb were optioned by Hartswood Films.
-In 2006, Hendy wrote the sequel, Who Killed Simon Peters? also published by Bantam (Penguin Random House).
+Paul wrote, directed and co-produced the West End play, The Last Laugh.

 Early career

 Hendy was born in Dawley on 22 July 1966.
 Hendy's career started as a member of The National Youth Theatre of Great Britain, playing the part of Billy Casper in Kes in 1980.
 His first break into television came when he hosted ITV's Sunday morning flagship show The Disney Club.
 After leaving The Disney Club, Hendy went to the BBC and hosted the Saturday morning show Parallel 9 which was broadcast live from Pinewood Studios.
-He has also presented Disney Summer Holidays (ITV), For Amusement Only (BBC), Highly Sprung (BBC), Travel Bug (an Action Time Production for BBC) and three series of the BAFTA nominated Dear Mr Barker (BBC).
+He has also presented Disney Summer Holidays (ITV), For Amusement Only (BBC), Highly Sprung (BBC), Travel Bug (an Action Time Production for BBC) and three series of the BAFTA-nominated Dear Mr Barker (BBC).